Close

 Webb P., Bain C., Pirozzo S (ed.).
 Essential Epidemiology: An Introduction for Students and Health Professionals.
 Cambridge University Press.
 (2nd edition)

-If you have access to them, recent issues of the main journals, especially Population Studies, Demography, Demographic Research and Population and Development Review, are worth browsing for articles that interest you.
+If you have access to them, recent issues of the main journals, especially Population Studies, Demography, Demographic Research (which is open access) and Population and Development Review, are worth browsing for articles that interest you.

 Web resources